-At the peak of the fish service’s use, there were more than 200 distinct eating utensils used at the dining table.
+At the peak of the antique silver fish service’s use, there were more than 200 distinct eating utensils used at the dining table.
 Etiquette was an essential part of life, and this involved having different utensils and serveware for a vast variety of different foods and drinks.

 Early to mid-19th century Britain was a period of thriving industry and wealth.
 This enabled the middle classes the money and time to use dining as a way to impress and display their wealth.
 The idea of separate courses arrived in the 1850s, leading to the demand for an assortment of utensils which would distinguish the serving and eating of various food types.

 For manufacturers of cutlery (cutlers), this was a highly successful time, as they were able to produce several hundred eating utensils in various design styles which could even incorporate additional materials to the handles to make them more aesthetically appealing.
 In the case of fish servers, knife blades were frequently embellished with piscatorial-related engraved decoration.